1

 BREAK FOR MEALS / HOTEL CHECK-IN | CHECK-OUT / SHOPPING / LEISURE

-The temple is dedicated to Devi Kanya Kumari, an adolescent girl child form of Goddess Parvati.
+pilgrimage sites in Tamil Nadu, and among the top places to visit in Kanyakumari.
+Also known as Bhagavathi Amman Temple, the Kumariamman Temple is dedicated to Devi Kanya Kumari, an adolescent girl child form of Goddess Parvati.
 The diety is also known as Shree Baala Bhadra or Shree Baala.
 Kanyakumari Temple is one of the 51 Shakti Peethams.
 It is believed that the right shoulder and (back) spine area of Sati's corpse fell here creating the presence of kundalini Sakthi in the region.
-Sage Parashurama is said to have performed the consecration of the temple.
-This is one of the prime places to visit as part of Kanyakumari tour packages.
+This is one of the prime places to visit as part of

 Duration of visit: 30 Mins - 1 Hr